 Sabi, on the other hand, is not a waning desolation, but a much more desirable quality.
 In Wabi Sabi for Writers I said that sabi “was refined over the years to emphasize a state of receptivity, fostered in remote natural settings.”
 People would go on long trips to remote places to enjoy a feeling of sabi.
 Poets would seek settings they considered to be sabi in order to develop their poetic vision.

 Sabi makes us receptive.
 This is, in a sense, it’s great value.
 We go off to a remote place, or stare out over the ocean as the night is coming on, and feel a deep longing and sadness.
 Then we smile and look up at the stars coming out and feel a powerful resonance with nature, the universe, and all things large and small.
 In that moment we open and relax and settle.
-We reach a certain kind of peace and become very receptive.
-Sabi is not the receptivity, but it is, in a very real sense, the cause of that receptivity.
+We reach a certain kind of peace and become receptive.
+Sabi is not the receptivity, but it is the biggest catalyst to that receptivity.

 Basho Redefined Sabi

 When Basho taught his students that sabi was the color of a poem he gave examples of people who showed pluck or stamina.
 For him sabi was not only the atmosphere of loneliness in a poetic setting, nor was it only the beauty of things well aged.
-Basho used the word to identify the quality he was so often interested in conveying.
-I value the quality myself, and see it as being different from aware because when I see the lone evergreen standing among cherry trees, or when I see the contrast of youth with old age, or when I experience a particular natural setting with stones and reeds and frogs, the “thisness” leaps out and I’m propelled beyond ego into a different experience of self.
+Those qualities are traditionally associated sabi.
+Basho used the word to identify the quality he was so often interested in conveying and while the records are scant, a reader of his poetry will recognize it.
+The importance of his work is due in large part to his ability to convey it.
+I value the quality myself, and see it as different from aware because when I look at the lone evergreen standing among cherry trees, or when I see the contrast of youth with old age, or when I experience a particular natural setting with stones and reeds and frogs, the “thisness” leaps out and I’m propelled beyond ego into a different experience of self.

-It is a realization of beauty that has at it’s very core a deliberate acceptance of what is, a realization of transience, an appreciation of the “shine beneath the grime.”
+It is a realization of beauty that has at it’s very core an acceptance of what is, a realization of transience, an appreciation of the “shine beneath the grime.”